JROB774/tein-shaders/README.md

 ## Static Pixelation with Pulse

-Pulses in and out of performing a slight chromatic aberration effect as well as a static effect whilst pixelating the entire screen.
+Pulses in and out of performing a slight chromatic aberration effect as well as a static effect whilst pixelating the screen.

 **Variables:**
 | Name                | Type  | Value                                         |